UEABIO/data-sci-v1/docs/18-Complex-models.md

 Based on the variables you have decided to test you should start with some simple visualisations, to understand the distribution of your data, and investigate visually the relationships you wish to test.

-This is full two-by-two plot of the entire dataset, but you should try and follow this up with some specific plots.
+This is a full two-by-two plot of the entire dataset, but you should try and follow this up with some specific plots.

 ```r